nohat/dimming/docs/architecture/project_plan.md

             - New YAML configurations and service calls.

-            - Explanation of the control hierarchy and simulation.
+            - Explanation of the control hierarchy and native feature support.

-            - Guidelines for other integration developers to adopt `_SIMULATED` features.

             - Best practices for automations using dynamic control.